 As a contributing editor at Documentary magazine, he interviewed Werner Herzog, Errol Morris, Les Blank, HBO executives, and other esteemed filmmakers, writing about their films and careers as well as subjects such as the emerging role of the writer in documentary filmmaking.

-As a principal consultant at Cinelixir, Segrest worked with a variety of independent filmmakers at all stages of the process.
-Independently, he has worked with Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.
+As a consultant, Segrest has worked with a wide variety of filmmakers at all stages of the process.
+His previous clients include Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.